golanlevin/p5.plotSvg/documentation.md

 ## setSvgTransformPrecision

-Sets the output precision for matrix-transform values in SVGs by adjusting the number of decimal digits used when formatting rotations, translations, etc.
+Sets the output precision for matrix-transform values in SVGs by adjusting the number of decimal digits used when formatting rotations, translations, etc. Default is 6 digits.

 #### Parameters